Masafi/platformer-game/README.md

 ## Contact
 You can ask me (telegram: @leviska) if you interested in this project
 ## Images
 All images were taken from free sprite sites.
-If some images break license, contact me
+If some images violate license, contact me